 That said, the researchers do admit that their intake of dietary fiber may influence the gut microbiome diversity of the Hadza people.
 As mentioned, the Hadzabe consume tubers, which are root vegetables incredibly high in fiber, all year round.
 As a result, they can consume around 150 grams of fiber each day.
 According to the researchers, this is 10 times more than what Americans consume.

 “Over the past few years, we’ve come to realize how important this gut community is for our health, and yet we’re eating a low-fiber diet that totally neglects them,” Sonnenburg explained.
 “So we’re essentially starving our microbial selves.”

 The verdict on the study

 While the study is promising, Sonnenburg made sure to highlight a few tidbits.
 For one, his team has yet to determine just how well the Hadza gut microbiome is protecting them against chronic diseases, regardless of how rare the incidences are in the community.
-Additionally, he made sure to note that the low life expectancy for the Hadza, 46 years, is largely as a result of the high infant mortality rate and accidental deaths (such as falling out of a tree whilst collecting antioxidant-rich honey).
+Additionally, he made sure to note that the low life expectancy for the Hadza, 46 years, is largely a result of the high infant mortality rate and accidental deaths (such as falling out of a tree whilst collecting antioxidant-rich honey).

 However, that doesn’t mean we shouldn’t try.
 Sonnenburg and his team proved that the Hadza people altered their gut microbiome simply by changing their diet per season.
-Therefore, there’s no reason to why we can’t do the same.
+Therefore, there’s no reason why we can’t do the same.